doctorfree/nvim-lazyman/README.md

-  printf "\n\t-q indicates quiet install" printf "\n\t-r indicates remove the previously installed configuration" printf "\n\t-R indicates remove previously installed configuration and backups" printf "\n\t-U 'url' specifies a URL to a Neovim configuration git repository" printf "\n\t-N 'nvimdir' specifies the folder name to use for the config given by -U" printf "\n\t-y indicates do not prompt, answer 'yes' to any prompt" printf "\n\t-u displays this usage message and exits" printf "\nWithout arguments install and initialize nvim-lazyman\n\n"
+  printf "\n\t-q indicates quiet install" printf "\n\t-r indicates remove the previously installed configuration" printf "\n\t-R indicates remove previously installed configuration and backups" printf "\n\t-C 'url' specifies a URL to a Neovim configuration git repository" printf "\n\t-N 'nvimdir' specifies the folder name to use for the config given by -C" printf "\n\t-U indicates update an existing configuration" printf "\n\t   acts on NVIM_APPNAME by default, override with '-N nvimdir' or '-A'" printf "\n\t-y indicates do not prompt, answer 'yes' to any prompt" printf "\n\t-u displays this usage message and exits" printf "\nWithout arguments install and initialize nvim-lazyman\n\n"